 Random thoughts (or vomits) from Vrinda's brains.
 As I do have many, do not worry, Clark went ahead and did a quick cleanse.

 Driving through the rural mountains.
 It’s Christmas Day.
 The kids are all out enjoying the nice weather and playing around.
 They also all seem to be waving at us.
 Naturally, we wave back.
 Quickly we realize they are waving at all the cars and that the local taxis are honking back at them.
 Our honks don’t sound as friendly so we continue waving back.
 But…the kids slowly stop waving and their faces contort into confusion…it seems waving back is too weird of a concept, especially with our very odd-looking van.
-But not waving back seems more rude, so we keep waving anyways.
+But not waving back seems more rude, so we keep waving anyway.

 My natural inclination is to always give someone something tasty.
 Sometimes for no reason, like if we are passing them on the road, and sometimes when they show kindness for helping us fill our water tanks or chasing us down to let us know that our bumper is half off.
 I always worry though that it could come up as rude especially because unlike when I have a large kitchen, I don’t have many tasty things to share that are homemade or substantial enough for an actual giving of it.

 I am lucky to have a partner like Clark.
 He’s easy when it comes to dumping the pee in the grass or into the sewer.
 Taking our waste bag and throwing it in the trash.
 I, on the other hand, would be too worried about what other people are thinking about what I’m doing.
 Because it does look a little odd.
-Our urine diverter is attached to like a solar shower bag, so to dump our pee out, we take the shower bag and the urine divererter, flip it upside down and let that liquid drain out the same way it drained in.
+Our urine diverter is attached to a solar shower bag, so to dump our pee out, we take the shower bag and the urine diverter, flip it upside down, and let that liquid drain out the same way it drained in.
 And when I say we, I most definitely mean only Clark.
 Our waste bag is a little different as it’s a compostable plastic bag that’s tied up and could be thrown in the dumpster like any other trash.
 But it feels weird because you know what it is and maybe the people around you are putting two and two together.
 Who knows.

 Drivers here have a habit of flashing you to warn you to be cautious for something.
 At first, it was very disorienting.
 Like are we doing something wrong, is this the wrong road, is there a checkpoint, a fight, what is happening?!
 Half of the time it’s been that there’s traffic or people walking on the road.
 The other half is because it’s night and we are driving with our lights on and we’ve pissed them off.
 Why?
 Because the previous owners put in the brightest headlights they possibly could, so there’s no difference in brightness if we use our brights or if we have our headlights on.
-There’s also no medium ground between between lights on and lights off.
+There’s also no medium ground between lights on and lights off.

 All the military and police.
-It’s jarring a little.
+It’s a little jarring.
 They’re all standing in these pickup trucks but not a pickup truck.
 You know?
 When I say a pickup truck, I typically think of a ratty but reliable truck.
-Nowadays though, pickups trucks are all beefed up.
+Nowadays though, pickup trucks are all beefed up.
 It’s a sad departure in my opinion from what a pickup truck should be.
 Anyways, these officers will stand all geared up with their rifle and wear a mask over their face which makes them look even more intimidating.
 The mask is solely for their protection from the dust though.
 They are standing with their guns in the back of the truck, ready to go.
 It’s a very imposing image.

 There’s this form you fill out when applying for some grants where you write down all your collaborators, professional relationships, and what your students that you have mentored are now doing.
 It’s weird to think about what my advisor is going to write: Vrinda D. Desai, graduated in 2023, not affiliated…N/A.